 13.1.1 District Coordinator.
-One school in each district will designated as the district coordinator.
+The 2choor install district will design as the district coordinates.
 The FHSAA representative or his/her designee at the district coordinator school shall be responsible for hosting, conducting and reporting to the FHSAA Office results of the district scheduling/planning meeting.
 The tournament/meet manager is responsible for all aspects of the district tournament/ meet, including the seeding of teams, upon conclusion of the district planning meeting and receipt of the meeting's minutes.